arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 Space of interventions also goes _beyond single-gene_ at a time.
 If e.g. two proteins can perform similar function (“alternative pathways”), downregulating just one of them won’t have as much effect
 (periscope paper accidentally needs double KO of M6PR and IGF2R).
-These cases, when effect of combination is different from combination of effects, are of high interest and give a more direct hint at underlying biology than just similarity of images.
+These cases, when the effect of combination is different from combination of effects, are of high interest and give a more direct hint at underlying biology than just similarity of images.
 At the same time such cases are (likely) sparse, and should be found across 20k x 20k = 400m combinations…

-Sometimes you need to interact with more than two genes at a time, for instance to create iPSC.
+Sometimes you need to interact with more than two genes at a time, for instance to create iPSCs.
 Recall that iPSC creation relies on simultaneous expression of 4 [Yamanaka factors](https://en.wikipedia.org/wiki/Induced_pluripotent_stem_cell#Production).
+For reference, the original [Yamanaka paper](https://www.cell.com/cell/fulltext/S0092-8674(06)00976-7?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0092867406009767%3Fshowall%3Dtrue) screened 24 candidate genes.
 To improve upon this “recipe”, a large number of combinations should be tried.
 Scanning just combinations of 4 factors out of 100 [TFs](https://en.wikipedia.org/wiki/Transcription_factor) already takes around 4 million attempts.